Mohammedan SC (Kolkata): Gradual downfall and a period of major failure (1981–2019)

-Majid Bishkar played for Mohammedan from 1982 to 1987.

-In the 80s, the success came at the beginning with Mohammedan winning the '81 CFL unbeaten for the third time, surpassing Mohun Bagan by a point.
+In the 80s, the success came at the beginning with Mohammedan winning the 1981 CFL unbeaten for the third time, surpassing Mohun Bagan by a point.
 The following year, Mohammedan appointed one of the iconic Indian footballers, Syed Nayeemuddin to coach the team and also roped in the biggest foreign names, Iranian duo Majid Bishkar and Jamshid Nassiri, from their local rivals East Bengal.
 Bishkar became the first player to play for Mohammedan with the experience of appearing in FIFA World Cup.
 In 1983, Mohammedan won its first Federation Cup, which was then the only true national championship, by defeating Mohun Bagan 2–0 in the final, and successfully defended the Cup by defeating East Bengal 1–0 in the next year's final.
 In 1985, they signed Nigerian striker Chima Okorie from Chandigarh FC, who was considered one of the greatest foreign players in India.
 The later 80s saw a continued drop in performance, winning only minor silverwares with only major success coming in the form of 1987 Rover's Cup.
 In 1990, Mohammedan participated in the Jawaharlal Nehru Centenary Club Cup, which was the only international club tournament held in India.
-Mohammedan, as the only Indian team, qualified for the semi-finals by defeating the Zambian national team 1–0 and FC Metalist 1925 Kharkiv 1–0 but losing 2–0 to Gimnasia Esgrima.
+Mohammedan, as the only Indian team, qualified for the semi-finals by defeating the Zambian national team 1–0 and Metalist 1925 Kharkiv 1–0 but losing 2–0 to Gimnasia Esgrima.
 In the semi-final, Mohammedan lost 1–0 to Paraguayan Primera División champion Club Olimpia.
 Nigerian midfielder Emeka Ezeugo of Mohammedan was awarded Taj Bengal Trophy for player of the tournament.
 Mohammedan was nominated from India to participate in the 1992–93 Asian Cup Winners' Cup and was scheduled to play against Omani Professional League champions Fanja SC in the first round but they withdrew their team from the competition.
 Near the end of the century, the players were being unpaid for months at a time and coaches were frequently being replaced due to unimproved performance.
 Mohammedan's trophy drought continued and in 1996 they became one of the founding members of India's first national league – National Football League (NFL).
 Under the coaching of newly appointed Mridul Banerjee, Mohammedan finished in the bottom two of group table and was relegated to NFL 2nd Division in their debut season.
 In 1996, the club took part in Bangabandhu Cup in Bangladesh.
 In the following season, Mohammedan finished in the bottom half of the group table, therefore getting relegated from NFL 2nd Division as well.